photography | videography | creative consulting

 Today, I adore my day job as Media Coordinator for The Church at Brook Hills.
 As part of the creative team, I take care of the in-house video production, worship gathering broadcasts, manage the video crew, and head up the photographic projects.
 I am responsible for multiple media volunteer teams totaling more than fifty individuals.
 My work at Brook Hills combines purposeful, gospel-centered work with the creative skills God has allowed me to cultivate.
 Planning out a project will always make me giddy, but some of my favorite days here are production days — behind the camera, on location getting my hands dirty, and telling someone’s story.
 Seeing a clean and powerful edit come together is also gaining favor in my heart as well.

 As an Enneagram 5 with a 4-wing, I thrive on pulling together seemingly random sources of inspiration to form a cohesive, beautiful, and remarkably unique package.
 (My eclectic background is a great asset in this pursuit.)
 When I truly get behind a project I can be fierce in my drive to see it completed — and completed well.
 I embrace the notion that quiet strength holds so much dignity and beautiful things don’t ask for attention.
 Underlying my creative works are these ideas.

 I would love to partner with you on your next project.
 My home is just outside Birmingham, Alabama, but I will travel anywhere.
 Drop me a line and let’s grab coffee.

 Rates are provided on a case-by-case basis.

 A few personal notes: My husband Luke and I were married in November of 2018 and I’m finding so much joy in curating a home for us and discovering a new equilibrium.
-I feel most like myself listening to music and taking long walks or drives in nature.
 Preparedness, curiosity, and learning are huge to me right now.
-Much of my time these days is spent planning my next adventure/project or creating something delicious to eat.
+Much of my free time these days is spent studying the Enneagram or creating something delicious to eat.